arclanguage/anarki/README.markdown

 To customize News, change the variables at the top of news.arc.
 To change the port your server runs at, modify lib/run-news.

-Any interactive changes to the prompt will be reflected in the server.
-(Don't forget to add them to the .arc files as appropriate, otherwise they'll be lost when you stop the server, or it dies for some reason.)
+Any interactive changes to the prompt will be reflected immediately in the server, without needing to restart it.
+Don't forget to add them to the .arc files as appropriate, otherwise they'll be lost when you stop the server or it dies for some reason.